Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 Affiliations

-• Council on Foreign Relations: Senior Fellow for Middle East Studies
+• Council on Foreign Relations: Former Senior Fellow for Middle Eastern Studies

 • Project for the New American Century: Founding Member